rubin55/website/_posts/2023-12-31-reflecting-on-my-2023.md

 I guess I was hoping for a relief of sorts.
 Don't get me wrong, I'm super happy I achieved this, but it didn't make me feel more secure (yet?).
-It might even have made me feel a bit lost, without purpose (more on that later).
+It might even have made me feel a bit lost, a sense of lost purpose? (more on that later).

 ### More vacations